 The report is based on a calendar year with a cut-off date of December 31st of the previous year – the reporting year.
 The data transmission to the competent German tax authority takes place on a secured electronic channel.

 We kindly advise you, that the FATCA and CRS reporting does not relieve you from your tax obligations towards the respective tax authority.
-Due to different regulatory requirements, it may occur that data reported under the FATCA or CRS regime may not be identical to other tax statements provided by UniCredit Bank AG.
+Due to different regulatory requirements, it may occur that data reported under the FATCA or CRS regime may not be identical to other tax statements provided by UniCredit Bank GmbH.